yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 ```
 ```

-The code block below presents an example of observing the response:
+The following code block shows an example of observing the response:

 ```kotlin
 apiClientPayment.continueEnrollment(data, context).observe(context) { response ->